Program Office: Office of School Support and Rural Programs

 Regional Centers provide frontline assistance to States to help them implement the ESEA and other related Federal school improvement programs and help increase the capacity of States to assist their districts and schools.
 Regional Centers are embedded in their regions and responsible for developing strong relationships and partnerships within their regional communities.

 Together, the seven Content Centers cover a spectrum of school improvement and technical assistance areas.
 Each of them is responsible for providing in-depth knowledge, expertise, and analyses in its focal area to Regional Centers and the States they serve.
 Content Centers disseminate information about scientifically based research on effective practice and research-based products in their area of specialty and provide expertise that Regional Centers can use in delivering technical assistance to States.

-The five content centers are:
+The seven content centers are:

 - Building State Capacity and Productivity

 - Innovations in Learning

 - School Turnaround

 - Standards and Assessments Implementation